KidElectric/dlc_protocol/README.md

 1. Using SFTP to import videos onto pylon5 / cluster storage space (skip if videos are already on server or if unnecessary)

-	1. It’s possible to login to bridges OnDemand and drag/drop files in the file explorer: https://ondemand.bridges.psc.edu/pun/sys/dashboard
+	1. It is possible to make a symbolic link to /pylon5 in $HOME directory and login to bridges OnDemand and drag/drop files in the file explorer (but this is not ideal method): https://ondemand.bridges.psc.edu/pun/sys/dashboard

 	1. On a LINUX machine or using Ubuntu App in Windows / putty, manually add files by sftp: